Amkic/black-scholes.cpp/README.md

 The project also includes an implied volatility calculation.

-Given a market option price, the objective is to find the volatility \(\sigma\) for which the Black-Scholes price matches that market price:
+Given a market option price, the objective is to find the volatility $\(\sigma\)$ for which the Black-Scholes price matches that market price:

 $$
 Price_{BS}(\sigma)=Price_{market}
 $$

-There is no direct closed-form solution for \(\sigma\), so the problem is solved numerically.
+There is no direct closed-form solution for $\(\sigma\)$ so the problem is solved numerically.

 I used the bisection method.
 The algorithm starts with a volatility interval and repeatedly divides it in two.
 At each iteration, the Black-Scholes price is calculated using the midpoint of the interval and compared with the market price.